 Most policies will have a maximum limit that any single item can be worth before you need to specify it individually on the policy.
 Referred to as a single item limit, it’s often set at around £1,500 but could be lower or higher depending on the policy you take out.

 Can I get insurance for accidental damage?

 Check your policy details to see if any of this cover comes as standard.
 If it doesn’t, you might like to include it as an add-on to your policy.

 Does tenants’ contents insurance cover the possessions I take outside my home?

-Sharing a property can make things a little more complicated when it comes to contents insurance.
-Some providers may refuse to cover you if you’re in shared accommodation or exclude more items, especially if bedroom doors don’t have their own locks.

-That said, you should still be able to find the cover you need, although your choice of insurance provider might be a little more limited.
+Sharing a property can make things a little more complicated.
+Some contents insurance providers may refuse to cover you if you’re in shared accommodation, or they might exclude more items, especially if bedroom doors don’t have their own locks.
+You should still be able to find the cover you need – but your choice of insurance provider might be a little more limited.

-Don’t be tempted to avoid telling your insurance provider about sharing arrangements though, as you may invalidate your policy should you make a claim.
+Don’t be tempted to avoid telling your insurance provider about sharing arrangements, as you may invalidate your policy should you make a claim.

 Find out more: Can I get contents insurance for my room only?